Skip to content

 Semantic Calendaring

-Semantic Calendaring explores the intersection of the Semantic Web with calendaring standards.
+Semantic Calendaring explores how interoperability of calendaring and scheduling applications may be improved via the combination of the Semantic Web with calendaring standards.

 Introduction

 The Internet was designed to connect multiple disparate nodes spread across many different networks.
-And whilst it was intended to promote decentralisation of data, we increasingly see data siloed in proprietary systems for financial gain.
+And whilst it was intended to promote decentralisation of data, we increasingly see data siloed in applications with little or no interoperability with other systems.

 Open Standards

-To protect user rights to data ownership and control, we must strive to implement and evolve open standards, such as those defined by the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C).
-In this way we ensure maximum interoperability and data portability.
+To maximise the usefulness of data, and protect user rights to data portability, we must strive to implement and evolve open standards, such as those defined by the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C).
+In this way we ensure greater system interoperability and data portability.

 The Semantic Web

-The W3C and IETF have defined a number of standard to promote data sharing via common formats, such as the Resource Definition Framework (RDF), JSON Linked Data (JSON-LD) and the ATOM Syndication Format.
-Such standards define a shared model for both WHAT data can be shared and HOW it can be shared.
+The W3C and IETF have defined many standards to promote data sharing via common formats, such as the Resource Definition Framework (RDF), JSON Linked Data (JSON-LD) and the ATOM Syndication Format.
+Such standards define a general model for both what data can be shared and how it can be shared.

-Whilst such shared purpose models are useful for maximising data sharing, often we find more specific data formats and protocols can be more suited for specific types of data.
-One such example is the use of iCalendar for events and other time-based information.
+Whilst such general purpose models are useful for enabling data sharing, often we find more specific data formats and protocols can be more suited for specific types of data.
+One such example is the use of iCalendar for events and other temporal-based information.

 iCalendar